joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-11-17-magiotiles-fiddler.md

 To explore other configurations, we just need to translate and rotate one tile while keeping the other one fixed.

 But to find alternate configurations, we have to be able to specify them.
-We can specify a configuration by the displacement of the sliding tile's center of mass $\vec{r} = \left(x,y\right)$, and its rotation about its center of mass $\theta.$
+We can specify a configuration by the displacement of the sliding tile's center of mass $\mathbf{r} = \left(x,y\right)$, and its rotation about its center of mass $\theta.$

 Given the arrangement of magnets we figured out in the first past, their orientations are